X

 In Conclusion

 Website owners use metrics to track the performance of their websites.
 The data collection by Google Analytics helps with management, planning, and strategizing to improve figures.
 At the same time, users use the tool for cross-referencing to track areas influenced by another, like the number of traffic and where it is coming from.
 These common practices form the essential testing and monitoring processes when fine-tuning website rankings’ intricacies.
-While it may seem overwhelming, taking one step at a time is the best approach to track a growing website successfully.
+While it may seem overwhelming, taking one step at a time is the best approach to tracking a growing website successfully.

 Suggested: